getcronit/pylon/examples/interfaces-and-unions/README.md

-This is a example of a service build with Pylon that uses Interfaces and Unions.
+This is an example of a service built with Pylon that uses Interfaces and Unions.

 Take a look at the `src/index.ts` file to see how the service is built.